richmondu/toy_application/README.md

 ### Design

-This solution uses microservices architecture instead of using serverless architecture for better control and flexibility - can run anywhere, any cloud, not tied up to AWS.
+This solution uses </b>microservices architecture</b> instead of using serverless architecture for better control and flexibility - can run anywhere, any cloud, not tied up to AWS.

 - It uses the following tech stack: